City Council - City of Happy Valley

 [email protected]

-David Golobay was elected to serve on the Happy Valley City Council with a term beginning January, 2017.
+David Golobay was elected to serve on the Happy Valley City Council with a 4 year term beginning January, 2017, re-elected to terms beginning January 2021 and January 2025.

 David, along with his wife and two sons, have resided in Happy Valley for over nine years.
 The Golobay family have given years of service to school fundraising and youth coaching.
 David is a business owner and Happy Valley Concerts in the Valley sponsor.
 His service to the community includes volunteering on the Happy Valley Traffic and Public Safety Committee, coaching local youth sports, volunteering on the PTO, past President of the Happy Valley Business Alliance and past Chair of the North Clackamas County Chamber of Commerce.